 Show feature count for output vector layers.
 Since calculating the feature count might take some time in certain data formats, this option is off by default.

 Show tooltip when there are disabled providers

 Style for line layers, Style for point layers, Style for polygons layers and Style for raster layers are used for setting the default rendering style for output layers (that is, layers generated by processing algorithms).
 Just create the style you want using QGIS, save it to a file, and then enter the path to that file in the settings so the algorithms can use it.
 Whenever a layer is loaded by Processing and added to the QGIS canvas, it will be rendered with that style.

 Rendering styles can be configured individually for each algorithm and each one of its outputs.
 Just right-click on the name of the algorithm in the toolbox and select Edit rendering styles for outputs.
 You will see a dialog like the one shown next.

 Select the style file (

 .qml) that you want for each output and press OK.

 You will also find a block for algorithm Providers.
-This is the place installed providers expose their settings.
+This is the place where installed providers expose their settings.
 For example, built-in providers contain an Activate item that you can use to make their algorithms appear or not in the toolbox.
 Some algorithm providers have their own configuration items, which will be explained when covering particular algorithm providers.